Skip to main content

 Learn more about the transaction amounts shown

-In the transactions table, the payment amount always represents the total transaction amount, and it's important to note that this may not be the same as the amount added to your available balance.
-This is because transaction fees, money put aside in savings, and loan repayments may be subtracted from the total amount if they are applicable.
+In the "Transactions" table, the payment amount always represents the total transaction amount, and it's important to note this might not be the same as the amount added to your available balance.
+This is because transaction fees, money put aside in savings, and loan repayments might be subtracted from the total amount if they're applicable.

-A list will appear on the right side of your screen.
-This list breaks down what funds were deducted from the original payment amount.
-Let’s break down the example below.
+While looking at your "Transactions" table, select the expense you want to investigate.
+A list will appear on the right side of your screen that breaks down what funds were deducted from the original payment amount.

 📚 Tip